-So, here’s the story.
 When it comes to learning how to ballroom dance, everybody is the same.
 We all start at the same place with no knowledge.
 It’s all new to us.

 Now, if you’re a shy person, you’ll be bashful about even trying to learn.
 You’re gonna feel like everyone is looking at you.
-You’re sure they’re laughing and judging you as you try to pick up something new.
+You’re sure they’re laughing and judging you as you struggle to pick up something new.

 The shy baby will take his time because he’s being more careful.
-He will make the same mistakes as the outgoing baby, but he may holler if you laugh when he falls.
+He will make the same mistakes as the outgoing baby, but may holler if you laugh when he falls.
 Some people are just more sensitive.

 Here’s another Dance Safari post that you might like, “Improve Self-Esteem With Ballroom Dancing“.